Summary

 Description

-Knowles shaft is situated on higher ground - probably an artificial build up of spoil.
-The shaft is now covered by a metal grille set into the top of the ginging (the stonework around the top part of the shaft holding up the loose ground).
-To the north west of Knowles Shaft is a deep hollow which may be due to subsidence or possibly another shaft.
-Adjacent to Knowles Shaft, on its north side, a gin-circle is recognisable on the ground as a roughly-circular groove, averaging 10.3m in diameter and running concentric with, and close to the perimeter of, a circular, turf-covered platform.
+Knowles shaft is situated on higher ground (probably an artificial build up of spoil) and is now covered by a metal grille which is set into the top of the "ginging".
+To the north west of the shaft is a deep hollow which may be due to subsidence or possibly another shaft.
+Adjacent to Knowles Shaft (on its north side) is a gin-circle, recognisable on the ground as a roughly-circular groove, c.10.3m in diameter and running concentric with, and close to the perimeter of, a circular, turf-covered platform.
 Here a horse plodded around to power the winding-engine, or "gin", that raised the buckets, or "kibbles", up the shaft probably in a single lift.
 The groove, which is up to 1m wide by 0.2m deep where best defined around the north, was presumably either crated directly by the hooves of the horse or formerly held some kind of track or paving which has been robbed out.
-A short straight spur of similar groove extending northwards from the circular groove towards the drystone revetment-wall of the platform lies diametrically across the circle from the shaft (ie at 13540/83507) and may have housed some functional/structural element of the gin construction.
+A short straight spur of a similar groove extending northwards from the circular groove towards the drystone revetment-wall of the platform lies diametrically across the circle from the shaft and may have housed some functional/structural element of the gin construction.
 At the centre of the platform, a hollow averaging 2.5m across and 0.2m deep presumably reflects the position of a deeper hole which once held the upright that supported the horizontal gin.
 The south-west part of the gin-circle has subsided into the 1.8m deep hollow on the north side of Knowles Shaft.

-The Trent and Peak survey noted a number of additional points, one curious feature of the curving wall which revets the north side of the gin-circle is a 0.5m- high X 0.35m- wide lintelled opening near the west end of its outer face.
+The 1989 Trent and Peak survey noted a number of additional points.
+A) One curious feature of the curving wall which revets the north side of the gin-circle is a 0.5m- high X 0.35m- wide lintelled opening near the west end of its outer face.
 The function of this is mysterious since it would seem likely that the wall was constructed merely to retain the built-up higher ground to its south, and that the opening cannot therefore have ever passed clear through the wall.
-A stone with grooved top at 135445/834913, used as a bench-mark, lies close to the south-east side of Knowles Shaft and may have had some function relating to it.
+B) A stone with grooved top at SK 135445 834913, used as a bench-mark, lies close to the south-east side of Knowles Shaft and may have had some function relating to it.
 The survey team also noted that it appears likely on the ground that the largely - robbed wall which approaches the gin-circle from the west abuts the north revetment of the circle and therefore probably post-dates it even though less well preserved.

-District Mines Historical Society in the 1970's, however the survey were not seen by the NT survey team in 1986.
+District Mines Historical Society surveyed the site in the 1970s, however this survey were not seen by the NT survey team in 1986.
 Trent and Peak Archaeological Trust surveyed the shaft and its immediate area in 1989 at 1:100 scale.

 References